openforis/fra-platform/doc/traditional-table-guide.md

 ## 4. Add the table to a view.

-Adding a view to the FRA Platform navigation is out of scope for this guide.
-But we will show how to add a table to any view/page.

-So, skipping the navigation stuff, we assume that a view file has been created and it's in `webapp/primaryDesignatedManagementObjective/primaryDesignatedManagementObjectiveView.js`.
+Adding a view to the FRA Platform navigation is covered in sections 5 and 6.
+But now we will show how to add a table to any view/page.
+We assume that a view file has been created and it's in `webapp/designatedManagementObjective/designatedManagementObjectiveView.js`.

 Next, we need to import the tableSpec we just created: